Third Army (Bulgaria)

 The Bulgarian Third Army was a Bulgarian field army during the Balkan Wars, World War I, and World War II.

 Balkan Wars

-After 1907, during times of peace, the territory of Bulgaria was divided into three army inspectorates, each one comprising three divisional districts.
+Following the peace in 1907, Bulgaria's territory was divided into three army inspectorates, each comprising three divisional districts.
 During war they formed three independent field armies.
 The Third Army Inspectorate, which had its seat in Ruse, formed the headquarters of the Third Army.

 On 17 September 1912 Tsar Ferdinand signed a special decree ordering the mobilization of the Bulgarian armed forces, and in accordance with the constitution of the country assumed the nominal role of commander-in-chief.
 The three Bulgarian field armies were activated and began concentrating on the border with the Ottoman Empire.
 The Third Army was placed under the command of Lieutenant General Radko Dimitriev and his chief of staff, Colonel Konstantin Zhostov.